Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Required Documentation

-For additional information and resources, please visit the Property Tax/Rent/Heat Credit (PTC) Rebate webpage at https://tax.colorado.gov/PTC-rebate
+For additional details about eligibility, benefits, and required documentation, visit the official Property Tax/Rent/Heat Credit (PTC) Rebate webpage: https://tax.colorado.gov/PTC-rebate

-For questions about the PTC Rebate Program call the Taxpayer Helpline at (303) 238-7378
+If you have questions about the PTC Rebate Program, contact the Colorado Taxpayer Helpline at (303) 238-7378.

 Senior Property Tax Exemption